jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 ## Code and Coda

 The [coding](www.github.com/jgkramer/hummingbird) for this post was fun, and I focused particularly on modularizing the reading of utility-provided CSV files with home usage of various cadence (all the way from 15-minute granularity to monthly usage data).
-I was pleasantly surprised by the choropleth map functionality available in [plotly](https://plotly.com/python/choropleth-maps/), which was almost plug-and-play for me.
+The mapping visualization was provided by [plotly](https://plotly.com/python/choropleth-maps/).

 I welcome a discussion with any readers who care to share data and draw lessons from it, especially commercial / industrial customers with energy as a significant input to operations, and who face a more complicated set of decisions (including demand-spike based pricing).